lechimp-p/dicto.php/BACKLOG.md

   word.
 * Introduce a RegExp class to put checking for validity in one place.
 * Use custom rules in indexer test.
+* Engine starts to become a mess, maybe it could be refactored to use some different classes.

+# Report
+* Introduce some nice way to use different and also custom report generators.
+That would mean to introduce the possibility to add custom classes to the config.

 # Issues
 * `eval()` does not get recognized, since PHPParser does not treat it as an ordinary